Florida Dewatering Products and Practices

 Florida Dewatering and Construction

 Stormwater filtration is a large part of any Stormwater Pollution Prevention Plan (SWPPP) on a construction site.
 Federal and local agencies keep a tight reign on what is allowed in construction runoff.
 For discharge coming through pipes or hoses, GEI Works offers dewatering socks.
-Our DOT-qualified filter socks attach to the ends of vertical dewatering pipes, containing all sediment and other pollutants.
+Our DOT-compliant filter socks attach to the ends of vertical dewatering pipes, containing all sediment and other pollutants.
 The clean water flows through freely for discharge down drains or into waterways.

 Are you one of the dewatering contractors in Florida?
 Learn more about EPA Construction and Development Effluent Guidelines.